 The above powerful dynamics are triggering the following partner responses.
 When profiling the key players in the cloud partner landscape, it’s easiest to get clear on the key functions they perform first – and then apply this understanding to the traditional industry partner “labels.”

 – Sales Agents provide a level of management and front-line customer support on behalf of the cloud provider.
 However, they do not take title to anything.
-They can be motivated with well-designed incentive programs and receive a commission for their effort.
+Well-designed incentive programs that reward their efforts, can motivate them.
 They have many characteristics in common with the old telecom sales agents deployed by the carriers.

 – Aggregators who buy capacity and resell it, often under their own private label branding.
 Their requirements of vendors are different from those of sales agents.

 The following partner types deploy the reseller function: carriers, Systems Integrators (SI’s who can integrate their own cloud offering with offerings from multiple cloud providers into a managed service), Managed Service Providers (MSPs), hosting companies who are transitioning their services to the cloud, and some traditional solutions resellers who have the financial strength to make the necessary changes to their business models.